zaiisao/Documentation/en/Interactive Broadcast/inject_stream_web.md

 2. The host in a channel calls the `Client.removeInjectStreamUrl` method to remove the injected media stream.
 	If the method call is successful, SDK triggers the `Client.on("peer-leave")` and `Client.on("stream-removed")`callbacks to all the users in the channel.
-	> Do not need to call this method if the host has left the channel.
+	> You do not need to call this method if the host has left the channel.

 ### Sample code